MengchenZu/AWS-cognito-user-case-implementation/use case7/README.md

-# Use case4
+# Use case7
-Retrieve user attributes for an authenticated user.
+Delete user attribute for an authenticated user.

 Use the use case1 user pool and identity pool directly

-Follow use case 1 and 2
+Follow use case 1, 2, 4 and 5

 Set up the AWS configuration